How Marico fought an aggressive giant

 War Breaks Out

 When Hindustan Lever acquired TOMCO, one of the brands of that portfolio was Tata Nihar coconut oil.
-Nihar’s attempts to grow its share in the coconut oil market (which then stood at 7 per cent) were being thwarted by Parachute (which claimed 48 per cent) and so Lever increased discounts to retailers, giving them a 35 per cent margin against Marico’s 10 per cent.
+Nihar’s attempts to grow its share in the coconut oil market (which then stood at 7% were being thwarted by Parachute (which claimed 48%) and so Lever increased discounts to retailers, giving them a 35% margin against Marico’s 10%.
 Hindustan Lever managers then outspent Marico on advertising by a 2:1 ratio.
 This amounted to a full-blown assault on Marico….

 While Harsh’s team was confident that Parachute would ultimately come up trumps, many outside the company believed that the direct assault by a multinational would seriously hurt Marico’s long-term future and set the stage for a buyout.
 If Marico’s management did not see the writing on the wall, they risked losing everything.
 Well-wishers approached Harsh and gave him their advice: take the buyout as an opportunity to sell….